UseAllFive/next-slicemachine-base/README.md

 4. You don't have the option to open links in a new window if it's an external link.
 Instead an `externalLinkComponent` must be set on the `PrismicProvider` in `_app.js`.
 This contains the global link component but will open it in a new window instead.

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Add Prismic Webhooks

+If you included any statically generated pages in your project, you'll need to add a webook to deploy a new build on Vercel to make sure those pages update.

+1. In your Vercel project, go to "Settings," then "Git Integration."
+Scroll down to "Deploy Hooks."
+Create a hook for your main git branch (note: your main branch could also be called master or something else).
+This will create a URL.
+Copy the URL.
+2. Go to your Prismic repository, visit "Settings," and then click "Webhooks."
+Create a new webhook by choosing a name and pasting in the webhook URL you just copied from Vercel.
+You can leave the "Secret" empty.
+3. Now, whenever you change your content in Prismic, the changes will be reflected on your site.

+## Add Prismic Preview

+The project should already be setup with Prismic Preview capabilities but make sure you add the correct development URL and staging URLs to the Prismic repository settings.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: